 There are nanny agencies who can match families with travel nannies and holiday nannies.
 A travelling nanny normally offers a ‘live-in’ service and is more appropriate if the family is hiring a villa, and have a spare room to accommodate a nanny.
 Whereas, a holiday nanny tends to offer childcare at set hours during the day time, as well as babysitting in the evenings.
 The best option will depend on the individual family’s circumstances.
 If the employer doesn’t need the nanny for the full hours they usually work, then it may be worth looking into the hotel’s childminding services and kids clubs on offer.

 What should be discussed with our nanny before the holiday?

-Kim says: Accommodation and room arrangements, the rate of pay, hours of work and days off.
+Accommodation and room arrangements, the rate of pay, hours of work and days off.
 The employer will also need to clarify details such as whether the nanny will be accompanying the family on excursions and if they’ll be eating with the family every night.
-If you want the nanny to do chores in their villa such as doing the laundry or washing up or babysitting some evenings, this must be discussed in advance.
+If the employer wants the nanny to do chores in their villa such as doing the laundry or washing up or babysitting some evenings, this must also be discussed in advance.
 Once the nanny knows what the employer wants it means they can blend in with the family’s movements without any awkwardness or uncertainty.

 What’s your main piece of advice for taking a nanny on holiday?

 Communicate expectations and responsibilities ahead of travelling, hours worked = hours paid, and make sure the nanny gets the appropriate downtime in line with the contract of employment and working regulations.

 What if I don’t want to take my nanny on holiday with us?

 If you’re going on holiday and you’re not planning on taking your nanny with you, depending on what’s been agreed in the employment contract, you may still have to pay them.